lucidrains/contrastive-learner/README.md

 You can wrap any neural network that accepts a visual input, be it a resnet, policy network, or the discriminator of a GAN.
 The rest is taken care of.

+## Issues

+It has surfaced that the results of CURL are <a href="https://www.reddit.com/r/MachineLearning/comments/grnz0d/d_issues_reproducing_curl_algorithm_seems_broken/">not reproducible</a>.
+It is recommended that you go with the SimCLR settings until further notice.

 ## Install

 ```bash